kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 This only scratched the surface of concurrency and the tools available in Kotlin.

-You can also enable parallel operations by defining `Dispatchers`, pass data between coroutines using `channels`, set timeouts on operations using `withTimeout`, and asynchronously stream values with `Flow`.
+You can also enable parallel operations by defining [Dispatchers](https://kotlinlang.org/docs/coroutine-context-and-dispatchers.html#dispatchers-and-threads), pass data between coroutines using [channels](https://kotlinlang.org/docs/channels.html), set timeouts on operations using [withTimeout](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-timeout.html), and asynchronously stream values with [Flow](https://kotlinlang.org/docs/flow.html).

-We also didn't touch on the other concurrency pattern available in Kotlin, known as Reactive Concurrency.
+We also didn't touch on the other concurrency pattern available in Kotlin, known as [Reactive Concurrency](https://www.baeldung.com/cs/reactive-programming).
 That deserves its own article.

 For further reading I would highly recommend: